-Although the role and abilities of veterinary and wildlife biologists are often overlapped, however, animals usually conduct scientific investigations and fundamental research in particular species, such as birds or worm-eaten animals, but wildlife biologists may have specific realistic or animal populations, such as specific risk species.
+Although the role and abilities of veterinary and wildlife biologists often overlapped, however, animals usually conduct scientific investigations and fundamental research on particular species, such as birds or worm-eaten animals, wildlife biologists may have specific realistic or animal populations, such as specific risk species.
 Wildlife biologists also act as applied to the preservation and management of wildlife populations.

 Biologists and wildlife biologists use geographic data systems (GIS), modeling software, and other computer programs to estimate wildlife populations and track animal movements.

-They use these computer programs to predict the expansion of attacking species or disease, change the availability of housing, and other potential threats of wildlife as well as wildlife biologist jobs abroad.
+They use these computer programs to predict the expansion of attacking species or diseases, change the availability of housing, and other potential threats to wildlife as well as wildlife biologist jobs abroad.

 Biologists and wildlife biologists conduct research for various purposes.
 For example, many creatures and wildlife biologists work to increase our knowledge and understanding of wildlife species.

 Traditionally, many wildlife biologists discover ways to encourage large numbers of animals in order to support recreational hunting and tourism.
 Today, many efforts to conserve work with government officials, which protect species from threats and help bring the livelihood population back to a sustainable level.